Feel at Ease During Your Oral Surgery

-The surgeons, staff of RNs, and certified oral and maxillofacial surgical assistants at Avon Oral, Facial and Dental Implant Surgery are concerned with your comfort and will spend the time to make you as comfortable as possible for your procedure.
+Our team at Avon Oral, Facial and Dental Implant Surgery is concerned with your comfort and will spend the time to make you as comfortable as possible for your procedure.
 At your initial consultation, you and your doctor will decide on your anesthesia for the procedure.
-All oral surgeries require anesthesia, whether it’s a local numbing agent or IV sedation.
-Our surgeons are fully trained and qualified to administer several types of office-based anesthesia, and each of our staff members is trained in assisting with anesthesia, including IV anesthesia.
-Patients are continuously monitored during and after surgery.
 You can be confident that the appropriate anesthesia option will be chosen based on factors such as your general health, the type of procedure you are having, and your personal preferences.

 Types of Anesthesia

-- Postpone or even eliminate the need to fill prescription narcotic pain medications.
+- Postpone or eliminate the need to fill prescription narcotic pain medications

-- No gap in pain control after surgery because one dose of this sustained-release medication applied during your surgery will already be controlling your post-operative discomfort before your anesthesia wears off.
+- No gap in pain control after surgery; one dose of this sustained-release medication is administered during your surgery and will already be controlling your post-operative discomfort before the anesthesia wears off

-With Exparel on board for your recovery period, you will experience powerful post-operative relief from discomfort without the need for opioid-based narcotic pain medications.
-For more information about Exparel or to schedule your consultation, please contact our practice today.
+With EXPAREL, you will experience powerful post-operative relief from discomfort without the need for opioid-based narcotic pain medications.
+For more information about EXPAREL or to schedule your consultation, please contact our practice today.